dp2020-dev/dp2020-dev.github.io/_posts/2024-12-08-dbt-expectations.md

 ### Built-in custom sql Tests:

-The third type of dbt test used in this project is a custom sql test.
+The third type of dbt test used in this project is a <b>custom sql test</b>.

-This simple sql custom test checks the dim_listings_cleansed' table for any listings with < 1 night.
+This simple sql custom test checks the 'dim_listings_cleansed' table for any listings with < 1 night.

 ![Custom sql example- min nights](/images/dim_listings_min_nights.png)

 Custom tests sit outside the dbt core and dbt-expectactions tests and can extend test coverage to cover edge cases.
-They are also flexible in enabling ad hoc testing to investigate scenarios, or to be part of the CI/CD pipeline- see an example of how we can trace custom tests to the data lineage graph in the [lineage graph section.](#dag_lineage)
+They are also flexible in enabling ad hoc testing to investigate scenarios, or to be part of the CI/CD pipeline- see an example of how we can trace the `dim_listings_min_nights` custom rest on the data lineage graph in the [lineage graph section.](#dag_lineage)

 ## Debugging<br>